 Program to delete NULL pointer using delete operator

-Let's consider a program to delete NULL pointer using the delete operator in C++ programming language.
+Let's explore a program that removes a NULL pointer using the delete keyword in the C++ programming language.

 Program3.cpp